 Students will enhance their language skills (speaking, understanding, reading and writing) in Spanish and broaden their cultural knowledge about Spanish speaking areas of the world.
 This course hones reading and writing skills to guide students through college-level texts, and students will write compositions on a variety of topics.
 Students will improve their conversational abilities by practicing speaking about various topics such as food, family, places and activities and by participating in songs and language games.
 Students are expected to use Spanish as their primary language in the classroom.
 Students enrolled in this course can expect the rigor of a college level class.

-SPANISH IV 431WLA
+SPANISH IV 431WL

-Credits: 1.0 World Language or Elective credit (0.5 per semester) Grade Levels: 12 success.
-Students may have the option to earn 5 college credits from Everett Community College (tuition costs apply).
-Students in this course can expect the rigor of a college-level class.
-Course offering is subject to student demand.
+Credits: 1.0 World Language or Elective credit (0.5 per semester) Grade Levels: 9 optimal success.
+Students may have the option to earn 5 college credits from Everett Community

 Length: Two semesters Prerequisites: Spanish III